StevenTammen/bibledocs.org/content/about-the-site/frequently-asked-questions.md

 ### What syntax do you use in translations original to this site?

-See [the description of original translations](#original-translations) on the Content Features page.
+See [the description of original translations](/about-the-site/content-organization/#original-translations) on the Content Organization page.

 <!--